Ankanmook/Sensor-Test/Sensor-Test-Client-master/README.md

 Device Information is recorded for keeping the track of data which will be used for academic pupose to measure sensor accuracy on collaborative sensor platform

-Next version will include battery and external temeperature and humidity data (this would be recorded from open weather api)